 The Lincoln-Lancaster County Department of Emergency Management stays in direct contact with the National Weather Service.
 In case of a flood threat they have a network of warning messages and 39 spotters monitoring current local conditions.
 If a flood threat is detected they will interrupt local cable to deliver the warning message.
 In case of an evacuation warning, local police and fire personnel will help facilitate the process.
 Even with the warning system it is still good to know your evacuation route, and remember that if you feel unsafe at any time you should evacuate and go to higher ground.

 Drainage System Maintenance

 Dumping in the streams, ponds, and the drainage system in Lincoln is strictly prohibited according to Section 24.38.060 of the Lincoln Municipal Code.
 Trash, leaves, dirt, and any liquid other than water are included under this section, and should under no circumstances be dumped in sewers, streams or lakes.
-Improper dumping can be harmful because all of the storm water drains and streams eventually run together into streams and lakes such as Holmes Lake.
+Improper dumping can be harmful because all of the storm water drains and streams eventually run together into lakes such as Holmes Lake.
 Any pollutants or other items dumped into the system will contaminate it and may plug up the storm sewer system which could result in flooding.
-This effect can be seen at Holmes Lake by looking at the water quality and amount of sediment which has accumulated there in recent years.
+This effect can be seen at Holmes Lake by looking at the large amount of sediment which has accumulated there in recent years.
 This has adversely affected the water quality of the lake.
 On some of the inlets to the storms drains you will find an anti-dumping logo glued or stamped into the concrete.
 These serve as a reminder to protect our natural resources and to protect yourself from flooding due to drain blockage.
 If you have questions call the Health Department or the Public Works and Utilities Department.